interfused/erec/assets/plugins/front-end-pm/readme.txt

 I am very busy with my job.
 In my leisure i code for plugins.
 If you want to help to add comments to the code or indentation you are welcome. [https://github.com/shamim2883/front-end-pm/](https://github.com/shamim2883/front-end-pm/).

 = Where to contact for paid support? =
-You can visit [Front End PM](https://www.shamimsplugins.com/wordpress/contact-us/?utm_campaign=wordpress&utm_source=readme&utm_medium=faq) and contact with me for paid support.
+You can visit [Front End PM](https://www.shamimsplugins.com/contact-us/?utm_campaign=wordpress&utm_source=readme&utm_medium=faq) and contact with me for paid support.

 == Screenshots ==

 1. Responsive
 2. Messagebox.
+3. Unread message count in website title
-3. Front End Directory.
+4. Front End Directory.
-4. Admin settings page.
+5. Admin settings page.
-5. Messagebox settings.
+6. Messagebox settings.
-6. Security settings.
+7. Security settings.

 == Changelog ==

+= 6.2 =

+* New: Shortcode attr.
+* New: Max file size allowed shows when size error.
+* New: fep_remove_own_avatar_from_messagebox filter.
+* Pass user data in directory hook.
+* Increase z-index for header notification
+* Fix: Title was filtered wrongly.

+= 6.1 =

+* New: Users can block other users.
+* New: Can add announcement from front end.
+* New: Unread message notification in website title.
+* New: Show multiple users avatar in messagebox.
+* New: shortcode fep_shortcode_new_announcement_count added
+* New: All counts in widgets, shortcodes, notifications etc update by ajax.
+* New: Classes added to capture ajax response.
+* New: Notification ajax call delayed if browser tab not opened, reduce call to server.
+* New: More classes added in messages for better styling.
+* New: Select multiple users from directory.
+* Fix: Admin could not send reply if not participant.
+* Some templates changes
+* Performance improved

+= 5.3 =

+* Security update for all previous versions

+= 5.2 =

+* New feature: search messages in Message Box
+* new filter hook fep_filter_hide_message_initially_if_read added.
+* new filter hook fep_eb_announcement_email_return_check_bypass added.
+* Fix: announcement count wrong when user role changed.
+* Fix: One character cut from From Email Name
+* New feature: Role to Role Block (PRO)

 = 5.1 =

-**DO NOT UPDATE IN PRODUCTION SITE BEFORE TEST IN STAGING SITE.**
 **If YOU HAVE CUSTOM CODE FOR THIS PLUGIN MAKE SURE THEY ARE UP TO DATE BEFORE UPDATE THIS PLUGIN.**

 * id -> fep_id, to -> fep_to, search -> fep_search, _participants -> _fep_participants, _message_key -> _fep_message_key, _participant_roles -> _fep_participant_roles changes due to compitablity